SensorApps/Sensors2OSC/README.md

 To build the app yourself, install the [Android SDK](https://developer.android.com/studio/index.html) and [Gradle](https://gradle.org/).

 After installation run `gradle.bat` on Windows or `./gradlew` on Mac OS X and Linux.

+## Contributing

+If you want to contribute to this project, send a pull request.

+## Translation

+If you want to add a new language or update translations, please see the [Common](https://github.com/SensorApps/Common) library for the sensor apps.
+It contains additional strings.